RochaCarla/carlarocha.github.com/_pages/projects.md

 ## Machine Learning for outlier detection in Customer databases - partnership with the Instituto Eldorado/Dell - 2021 - ongoing

-In this project, we experiment with several machine learning algorithms to detect outliers and anomalies in large Customer Dataset.
-We deploy Data, Feature Engineering, and MLOps techniques and practices.
+This project is focused on using machine learning algorithms to detect anomalies and outliers in large customer datasets.
+The goal is to improve the accuracy of these detections and make the process more efficient through the use of data, feature engineering, and MLOps techniques and practices.

-We adopted a commonly used machine learning workflow depicted in various forms across industry and research.
-It has commonalities with prior workflows defined in data science and data mining, such as TDSP, KDD, and CRISP-DM.
-They have in common the data-centered essence of the process and the multiple feedback loops among the different stages.
-We followed some DevOps and MLOps best practices and automation to speed up the experimentation cycle and scale the process to other databases and a larger team.
+By following a commonly used machine learning workflow and incorporating DevOps and MLOps best practices, the project aims to increase the speed of experimentation and scalability of the process to other databases and teams.
+The focus on including DevOps and MLOps practices helps ensure that the project remains efficient, automated, and streamlined throughout the entire process.